Splitting maul: Safety

 When performing the "full-lift" chop described above, the splitter must never raise the maul and log above head height.

 Generally speaking, a maul should never swing to the side.
-Rather it should be powered through the drop, using force to assist the natural weight of the maul.
+Rather it should be powered through the drop, using speed to assist the natural weight of the maul.
 In addition a suitable splitting base is one of the most important components to splitting wood with a maul.
 Wood can be split directly on the ground, although this is a disadvantage for a few reasons.
 For one the ground, if not frozen, will give on each blow, thereby weakening the overall effect of the blow.
 The second disadvantage is that it can present the log to be split at a low level, forcing the person splitting the wood to bend over during the swing, which causes back fatigue.
 The best bases are flush-cut segments of hardwood logs, usually about one foot tall.
 For repeated seasonal use the top open grain may be treated slightly.
 The diameter of the base should be at least twice that of the wood placed atop it for splitting, and the base should be placed on firm ground.

 Another technique to improve safety involves pinning the head of the maul to the handle.
 Repeated use can loosen the head, and if the wedge or expander fails, the head will fly from the handle.
 Placing a pin involves drilling a small diameter hole through the side of the maul, into and through the handle, and usually out the other side.
 A small, flush, or counter-sunk pin of aluminum or similar material should be placed through the head and secured.
 It is critical that the pin not protrude from the side of the maul head.